SOFIAcastillo/Playbook/README.md

 Yes, you've got your people, tools, processess, whatever... *but are they optimal?*

-A way to answer this question is to first mapp with whom and with what you're working with in the present.
+A way to answer this question is to first map with whom and with what you're working with in the present.
 [Because](https://youtu.be/CvBfHwUxHIk?t=187) only by knowing what you currently count on, will be be able to consider if there's a better way.

 ### How does this whole thing works? (yes, the universe)